Special-Operations-Brigade/SOB-Docs/tech/tech.md

 - Duration: 30 seconds

 The user is able to send out a singal in a radius around them, causing all nearby droids to stop firing for a short period of time.
 Once time is up, the droids will go back to fighting like normal.
-In the event the user fails the hack, the droids will learn the exact locations of the hacker and hunt them down
+In the event the user fails the hack, the droids will learn the exact locations of the hacker and hunt them down.

 ### Droid Flee